Vienna to Munich - 15 Best Ways to Travel in 2026

 We will enjoy breathtaking panoramic views of the Wachau Valley and the Danube River from the Dürnstein Castle ruins or walk around the picturesque village.

-• Melk Abbey and Old Town
+• Melk Abbey & Old Town

 • Munich